backyourstack/backyourstack/README.md

 ### Store Your GitHub API Keys

 We use [dotenv](https://github.com/motdotla/dotenv) to store environment variables.
-In the root directory of the repository, rename `.env.template` to `.env` and add the Client ID and Client Secret generated when you registerd your GitHub application.
+If you configured a set of GitHub API keys, you will need to save them in a .env file.
+In the root directory of the repository, rename `.env.template` to `.env` and add the Client ID and Client Secret generated when you registered your GitHub application.

 ### Start